samueldswift/Class/README.md

-THIS IS A SAMPLE REPOSITORY
+THIS IS A SAMPLE README.md file.
+Refer back to this for formatting in future projects.
+This may be an example of documentation

 # Table of Contents
 - [PROJECT TITLE](#Project-Title)